 Of a low dishonest decade”

-Colonel Juan Yagüe, commander of the Foreign Legion and the man personally responsible for the Badajoz massacre, replied when interviewed by reporter Robert Whitaker, “Of course we shot them.
+Colonel Juan Yagüe, the rebel army officer responsible for the Badajoz massacre, replied when interviewed by reporter Robert Whitaker, “Of course we shot them.
 What do you expect?
 Was I supposed to take 4,000 reds with me as my column advanced, racing against time?
 Was I expected to turn them loose in my rear and let them make Badajoz red again?”

-Prof. Paul Preston chronicles the extent of reprisals in Nationalist Spain
+Prof. Paul Preston of the London School of Economics chronicles the extent of reprisals in Nationalist Spain

-Major Milton Wolff and Lincoln Battalion International Brigaders on the Ebro, 1938 / Courtesy Despues del Hipotamo.com
+Major Milton Wolff and International Brigade Officers on the Ebro, 1938 / Courtesy Despues del Hipotamo.com

-There were volunteers on the Nationalist side too.
-For the 700 Irish – far more than from any other nation – the war in Spain was a crusade against Communism.
-Indeed, it was a time when many on both sides saw the war as a cataclysm that would decide the fate of the world.
-Massive logistical and military intervention by Germany and Italy on the side of the insurgents and Soviet support for the Republic underlined this belief, though in reality the vast majority of so-called “Reds” would have little knowledge of the works of Karl Marx, while the Nationalists’ deep mistrust and resentment for their allies prevented them from having more than a perfunctory camaraderie with Hitler and Mussolini’s mercenaries.
+At the same time, few on the rebel side repented their actions, either then or since.
+Pride and passion ran high on both sides, in spite of the cruelty.
+There were international volunteers on the Nationalist side too, though far fewer than the International Brigades.
+For the 700 Irish – far more than from any other nation – the war was a crusade against Communism, a popular view throughout the Catholic world.
+Support for the rebels came from the broadcasts of vociferous anti-communists such as Father Coughlan in the USA, while Latin America, with the notable exception of Mexico, unanimously backed the rebels.
+Indeed, it was a time when many on both sides saw the war as a cataclysm that would decide the fate of the world, though in reality the vast majority of so-called “Reds” who fought for the Spanish Republic would have had little or no knowledge of the works of Karl Marx, and the Nationalists’ deep mistrust and resentment of their German and Italian allies prevented them from having more than a perfunctory camaraderie.

-Franco’s Irish: General Eoin O’Duffy is seated fourth from the right
+Franco’s Irish: General Eoin O’Duffy is seated front row, fifth from right

 Insurgents surrendering to armed militia at the Montaña barracks in Madrid, July 1936

-The capital of Spain was to hold out for another 1,000 days, and surrendered only when the Republic laid down its arms in March 1939, barely six months short of the outbreak of the Second World War.
-The city of Madrid was never captured, and this then, is the story of its proud and difficult resistance to Fascism.
-It is also the story of the rebel armies’ attempts to invest the city, and when they couldn’t, of their (failed) attempts to starve and bomb their own people into submission.
+The city of Madrid was to hold out for another 1000 days, and surrendered only when the Republic laid down its arms in March 1939, barely six months short of the outbreak of the Second World War.
+It was never captured.

 Sheltering from aerial bombardment in the Madrid Metro, November 1936

-It is also the story of the International Brigades, who came from every corner of the world to fight for the Spanish people and a cause they believed to be just, whose surgeons developed revolutionary practices in blood transfusion and the treatment of wounds.
-It is the story of the heroic struggle of German anti-fascists in Madrid’s University City, who stopped the city being overrun.
+It is the story of the International Brigades, who came from every corner of the world to defend the Spanish Republic, and the medical services who developed revolutionary practices in blood transfusion and the treatment of wounds.

 Dr. Norman Bethune of Canada (centre ) and his mobile transfusion crew